TalhoukLab/OV_Histotypes/pipeline/README.md

 nseq=2
 ```

+Run L19-20 of `copy_outputs.sh` to copy sequential outputs to this project's data directory.

 ## Gene Optimization

 Gene optimization is performed on the confirmation set.
 First run this script to generate the input data, classes, and workflows for the confirmation set: